Aman-Anas/bge-imgui/README.md

 # bge-imgui
-Integrate pyimgui with the Blender Game Engine (and variants) Currently works with RanGE engine, UPBGE 0.2.5, and UPBGE 0.4+.
+Integrate imgui_bundle with the Blender Game Engine (and variants) Currently works with RanGE engine, UPBGE 0.2.5, and UPBGE 0.4+.

 # Usage